5 Tips to Help Digestion

 When we do NOT have enough enzymes, the foods are left to rot in our bellies and the digestive tract, leading to issues like flatulence, bloating and indigestion.
 I suggest taking a high-quality digestive enzyme with any cooked meal or with foods that you have trouble with digestion.

 There are over 100 trillion good bacteria in our bodies that play a vital role in our overall health and well-being, particularly to immune function and digestion.
-Consuming pro-biotic rich foods is part of the tradition in many cultures.
-Many clinical studies have shown that probiotics can soothe a variety of gastrointestinal ills such as IBS, diarrhea, Crohn’s and more!
+Consuming probiotic-rich foods is part of the tradition in many cultures.
+Many clinical studies have shown that probiotics can soothe a variety of gastrointestinal ills such as IBS, diarrhoea, Crohn’s and more!

 I’ve worked with a client who reported becoming regular in his bowel movements after only three days of taking probiotics and digestive enzymes.
 This was after 20+ years of only two bowel movements a week!
 I’m sure you can imagine the relief he felt.
-I suggest adding probiotic supplements to your diet and/or probiotic rich foods and drinks such as: green tea, yogurt, and miso soup.
+I suggest adding probiotic supplements to your diet and/or probiotic-rich foods and drinks such as green tea, yoghurt, and miso soup.

 Many of us eat way too fast! the next mouthful of food is on its way before the first one has even been chewed!
 Your stomach doesn’t have teeth, in case you didn’t know.
 You want your food to be as close to a liquid state as possible by the time it reaches your belly.
 Not only that, the more you slow down, the more you enjoy your food.
 The more you enjoy your food, the less likely you are to overeat.
 It’s a practice in mindfulness.
 Allowing time for proper digestion and signalling when your body is done.

 But most importantly, remember to slow down and enjoy the meal.
-The same can be said about life, yes?
-Eat Real, Clean Food, No tricks, No magic pills.
+The same can be said about life.